I came to Vancouver in 2006. I landed with a permanent resident visa, 2 pieces of luggage and $ 5 000.

 Did I mention all my savings were long gone by then?
 I had used all the $5K plus the additional $4K I had left in my bank account in France.

 I also had to weather the 2008-2009 economic meltdown…..which I couldn’t.
 Early 2009, I was unemployed, had no savings and had pretty much used all my available credit.
 I had to ask my parents for money.
-This was my lowest point ever.
+They lent me some and this was my lowest point ever.
+I vowed that I would never let myself into this situation again.
+Update: the latter point remains true to this day.

 Obviously, something had to change and to happen…fast!
 It turned out I was eligible for a provincial program that offered grants to help people with my profile obtain additional credentials.
 I applied and was successful.
 I enrolled in college and obtained a Diploma in Accounting & Payroll Administration in 2010.

 Unfortunately, the amount of the grant was not enough to cover for all my tuition fees and expenses, as I attended a private college.
-I took student loans totaling $12K.
+I took government student loans totaling $12K.
 To this day, I don’t regret this decision, even if it meant additional debt, as my life drastically improved afterwards.
+Update: my student loans are fully paid-off.

 Upon graduating, I found a job in Accounting that paid well and offered good benefits.
 At the end of 2010, I had $25K in debt with little to show for it except for my Diploma.
 I was taking good care of my employer’s money, and it was time to take better care of my own.

 My “consolidated consolidation loan” is finally under 10K and repaid on a bi-weekly basis.
-Its highest peak was 31K.
+Its highest peak was $31K.
 Update: this loan has been fully paid off in April 2017.
+As of 2022, the only debt I have is my mortgage.

 I also realized I wanted to learn more about personal finances and share, hence this blog.